bitrise-io/devcenter/_articles/en/builds/remote-access.md

    * Address
    * Username
    * Password
-5. Open a screenshare application.
+5. Open a VNC screenshare application.

+   The simplest option is using the default **Screen Sharing** application on macOS.
 6. Fill out the required fields with the information from under the **Screenshare** option.

 And done!
 You should now be able to access the virtual machine where your build is running.